 Billings is the largest town in Montana, but it tends to be neglected as a tourist destination.
 It is overshadowed by the Glacier National Park in the far north of the state, and Yellowstone to the south.
 However it has a stunning natural location in the Rocky Mountains, and it is surrounded by state parks and historic sites.
-There is lots to see and do, both in the city of Billings and in the surrounding countryside.
+There is lots to see and do in Billings, both in the city itself and in the surrounding countryside.

 Discover The City Of Billings